Click here to download the registration form for all Ringette Canada Scholarships.

 - Assistant coach for Team Alberta at the 2015 Canada Winter Games

-Application for a 5-Count Ringette Goalie Scholarship can be made by ringette goalies who have been a goalkeeper for the past three years.
-Ringette Canada will not release scholarship funds until proof that the athlete has been a goalkeeper for the past three years has been provided.
+Application for a 5-Count Ringette Goalie Award can be made by ringette goalies who have been a goalkeeper for the past three years.
+Ringette Canada will not release award funds until proof that the athlete has been a goalkeeper for the past three years has been provided.